 After this, we start work on the shaping of a wax eye.
 This is used to achieve the shape of your prosthesis which will ensure a perfect fit - your description of how the wax feels in your socket will help determine the final shape.

-The second day is the longest day (around 2 hours) as this is when the painting of the iris will begin.
-We will use your human eye as a colour reference to ensure we include all those splashes of colour and little flecks that make your eye unique to you.
+The second appointment lasts about 2 hours and this is when the painting of the iris will be enhanced.
+We will refer to your human eye as a colour reference to ensure we include all those splashes of colour and little flecks that make your eye unique to you.
 This is the reason we need you with us for the whole of the 2 hour appointment.
 We will continue working on your prosthesis and process it overnight, ready for you to collect in appointment three.

 This traditional way of approaching ocular prostheses has been used for centuries and is still popular today.

 The first known ocularists constructed artificial eyes from glass in Europe way back in the 16th Century.
 By the 19th century, Europe was acknowledged as a centre of excellence in artistic craftsmanship.
 So, there is no wonder that when people think about artificial eyes it is likely that the term 'glass eye' will come to mind.